harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - Bitbucket, Azure, and Git connectors support has been added for **ChaosHubs** when using Harness secret manager.
 (CHAOS-35)

 - Previously, when the cron schedule field was edited in YAML, there was no validation to ensure its accuracy.
 This often caused the UI to fail when switching to the **Schedule** tab in the Visual editor.

-   This issue has now been resolved, and validation has been implemented for both the Visual and YAML editors.
 (CHAOS-2631)

+   This issue has been resolved.
+Validation has been implemented for both the Visual and YAML editors.

-- Route from the **Experiment execution screen** to **Reports** was broken because of changes in the URL structure.
+- The route from the **Experiment execution screen** to **Reports** was broken because of changes in the URL structure.
 (CHAOS-2606)

-  This issue has now been resolved, previously routing was based on experiment runID which has been changed to notifyID.
+   This issue has been resolved.
+Previously, routing was based on the experiment `runID`, which has been changed to `notifyID`.

-  The tunables, probe, and various fault-level information has been added to report.
+   The tunables, probe, and various fault-level information has been added to the report.

-  Project, account, and organization names has been added to report as well.
+   Project, account, and organization names have also been added to the report.

 ## Previous releases